frederickw082922/lockdown_readthedocs/docs/source/audit/audit_development.rst

 Layout
 ~~~~~~

+- Each control should be in its own file.
+- Use variables wherever possible
+- some controls where asociated maybe grouped together

+  - Multiple stages tests (config and runnig tests)
+  - Similar tests (filesystem mount options)

 - Structure should be where appropriate
-- some controls where asociated maybe grouped together

 .. code-block:: raw